Tikamin557/Ts-Core/docs/ModderGuide_NotificationSystem.md

 ## Notes

-Notification Themes are stored in the custom Data Asset:
+Custom Notification Themes are registered through:

 ```text
 TsCore/NotificationThemes
 ```

 The dictionary key used in `Entries` is the Notification Theme ID.

+The Data Asset is intended for **external custom Notification Themes**.

+T's Core's built-in themes are implemented internally and are not stored as entries in `TsCore/NotificationThemes`.

 For most custom themes, inheriting from an existing built-in theme and overriding only the required properties is recommended.